 Aircraft weights and capabilities shown are the highest values.
 Ranges shown are for typical passenger load.

-The A320 Family’s longest-fuselage member, the A321, offers the best seat-mile costs of any single-aisle aircraft – with passenger capacities comparable to that of a widebody jetliner.
-This stretched-fuselage aircraft has an overall length of 44.51 metres, providing ample room to comfortably accommodate 185 travellers – or up to 236 in a high-density layout.
+The A320 Family’s longest-fuselage member, the A321, offers the best seat-mile costs of any single-aisle aircraft – with passenger capacities comparable to that of a wide-body jetliner.
+This stretched-fuselage aircraft has an overall length of 44.51 metres, providing ample room to comfortably accommodate between 170 and 200 travellers – or up to 220 in a high-density layout.

-As the longest-fuselage member of Airbus’ A320 Family, the most successful aircraft family of all time, the A321’s cabin offers passengers even more space in which to relax and enjoy the flight.
-Capable of comfortably seating anything from a typical 185 passengers in a standard two-class cabin to 220 travellers in a more high-density layout, the A321 continues to define the meaning of single-aisle comfort.
+Capable of comfortably seating anything from 170 to 200 passengers in a standard two-class cabin to 220 travellers in a more high-density layout, the A321 continues to define the meaning of single-aisle comfort.